Today My Way (Patti Page album)

 Today My Way was a studio album by Patti Page, released by Columbia Records.
 It was originally released in October 1967 as a vinyl LP.
-The album was a collection of Page's interpretations of popular middle-of-the-road and country hits of the era.
+The album was a collection of Page's easy listening interpretations of popular middle-of-the-road and country hits of the era.
+Today My Way did not chart for the first seven months of its release.
+The album reached the charts in May 1968 after the third single from the album, "Gentle On My Mind", returned Page to the pop charts in early 1968.